Chirping smoke detectors at students’ home were disrupting virtual classes. Now firefighters are helping to fix them.

-But soon after, other school leaders across the city starting calling too, according to Tony Falwell, fire marshal and deputy chief at the D.C. fire department.
+But soon after, other school leaders across the city starting calling, too, according to Tony Falwell, fire marshal and deputy chief at the D.C. fire department.
 Smoke detectors in homes were disrupting classes across the city, and to Falwell — an experienced firefighter in the department’s fire prevention division — that meant that homes were more susceptible to dangerous fires.

 And while the teachers heard it, the parents and students at the homes seemed so accustomed to the incessant noise that they didn’t notice it.